-Licence No Date of issue sit in the pren Division of ntson/daughter of is hereby authorised to nises of Civil or Criminal Court atin the Judgeship and Sessionsto type out plaints, written statements, petitions, affidavits and such other required to be filed in suits, cases and proceedings, subject to the. following nely: 1.
-He shall attend the Court regularly and be available within Court hours.
-2. He shall charge remuneration at the prescribed scale, a copy of which he shall keep exhibited in a conspicuous place near the place where he sits.
-3. He shall sign on each page of the paper typed out by him.
-4. He shall type legibly in double space keeping margin of $1\frac{1}{2}$ " on the left side, 1" on the right side, $1\frac{1}{2}$ " at the top, as well as, at the bottom.
-5. At the bottom he should clearly mention his name and licence number.
-6. He shall initial on each cutting or erasure on the typed paper.
-7. He shall not keep any copy of the plaint, written statements, petition, affidavit and other such materials.
-8. He shall not work directly or indirectly for any legal practitioner or any person involved in a suit, case or other proceedings in a Court.
-9. He shall not solicit work for himself.
-10. He shall not make over copies of plaints, written statement, petitions, affidavits or other typed materials to any person other than the person for whom he has typed the same.
-11. He shall not engage any other typist for typing out the plaints, written statements, affidavits and other materials for which he has been entrusted.
-12. Any other conditions as the Registering Authority deems fit to impose.
-Signature of the Registering Authority (Seal) /Date]
+Licence No. Date of issue

+Shri/Smt. son/daughter of is hereby authorised to sit in the premises of Civil or Criminal Court at in the Judgeship and Sessions Division of to type out plaints, written statements, petitions, affidavits and such other matters as are required to be filed in suits, cases and proceedings, subject to the. following conditions, namely:

+- 1. He shall attend the Court regularly and be available within Court hours. - 2.
+He shall charge remuneration at the prescribed scale, a copy of which he shall keep exhibited in a conspicuous place near the place where he sits. - 3.
+He shall sign on each page of the paper typed out by him. - 4.
+He shall type legibly in double space keeping margin of $1\frac{1}{2}$ " on the left side, 1" on the right side, $1\frac{1}{2}$ " at the top, as well as, at the bottom. - 5.
+At the bottom he should clearly mention his name and licence number. - 6.
+He shall initial on each cutting or erasure on the typed paper. - 7.
+He shall not keep any copy of the plaint, written statements, petition, affidavit and other such materials. - 8.
+He shall not work directly or indirectly for any legal practitioner or any person involved in a suit, case or other proceedings in a Court. - 9.
+He shall not solicit work for himself. - 10.
+He shall not make over copies of plaints, written statement, petitions, affidavits or other typed materials to any person other than the person for whom he has typed the same. - 11.
+He shall not engage any other typist for typing out the plaints, written statements, affidavits and other materials for which he has been entrusted. - 12.
+Any other conditions as the Registering Authority deems fit to impose.

+Signature of the Registering Authority